 For those with late-stage traction alopecia from braiding, a hair transplant is one of the most effective ways to reverse hair loss.

-A hair transplant involves extracting hair from a donor site and implanting them to the balding areas of the scalp.
+A hair transplant involves extracting hair from a donor site and implanting it in the balding areas of the scalp.
 With traction alopecia, hair loss usually happens in the temporal or frontal regions of the scalp.
 Transplanting healthy hairs to this area results in long-term growth.

 There are two types of hair transplants – the FUE technique and FUT technique.

 For African American women and men, the FUT technique is recommended for a successful hair transplant.
 The FUE method does not work well with curly hair.
-African Americans generally have 4 type hair texture, which is curly or springy.
-Using the FUE method risks nicking the hair follicle and killing the folic root.
+African Americans generally have four types of hair texture, which are curly or springy.
+The FUE method risks nicking the hair follicle and killing the folic root.
+Learn more about the differences between FUT and FUE here.

 Natural Transplants is a Leading Clinic for Treating Traction Alopecia

-Located in the United States, Natural Transplants has clinics in Fort Lauderdale and Bethesda, Maryland.
+Located in the United States, Natural Transplants has clinics in Fort Lauderdale, Florida and Bethesda, Maryland.
 We offer a travel incentive for patients outside the areas of our clinics.